 Note: When I started this post, I had 5 Wave hike alternatives.

 Today it’s up to 7 and these are the closest hikes/trails/terrain in looks that resemble the Wave and in some cases are better looking in my opinion.
 And the beauty is that none of these hikes require a permit.

 You may have to pay an entrance fee in some cases to enter the regions where you’ll find these hikes, but overall, there aren’t going to be large crowds in these places like you would find waiting in line to try and get a permit to the Wave.

 1) White Pocket hike:

-Description: White Pocket is a region of the Vermilion Cliffs National Monument area that has mountains and terrain that very closely resembles the Wave.
+Description: White Pocket is a very special hike in the Vermilion Cliffs National Monument area that has mountains and terrain that very closely resembles the Wave.

-It’s also extremely close to the actual Wave hike, so if you can’t win a lottery to go there, this is the next best (and closest) hike that is and it’s only about 30 minutes away
+It’s also extremely close to the actual Wave hike, so if you can’t win a lottery to go there, White Pocket is the next best (and closest) hike that is and it’s only about 30 minutes away.

 Just as well, this hike is also FAR less crowded (almost empty), and doesn’t require a permit to get to but it is accessible by driving through rugged roads, so you should have an all wheel drive if you go.